-Decorative images are those that do not add information, for example because the information provided by the image is already provided by adjacent text or because the image is included for visual interest only.
-In these cases, a null (empty) alt text needs to be provided (alt="") so that they can be ignored by assistive technologies such as screen readers.
-This is because text values used for this type of image would add audible clutter to the screen reader output, or could distract users if the topic is different from that in adjacent text.
+alt="") so that they can be ignored by assistive technologies, such as screen readers.
+Text values for these types of images would add audible clutter to screen reader output or could distract users if the topic is different from that in adjacent text.
+Leaving out the

-If the alt attribute is not included (even though empty) some screen readers will announce the image's file name.
-Whether to treat an image as decorative or informative is a judgement that only the author can make, based on the reason for including the image on the page.
+Whether to treat an image as decorative or informative is a judgment that only the author can make, based on the reason for including the image on the page.
 Images may be decorative when they are:

 - Visual styling such as borders, spacers, and corners;

 - Supplementary to link text to improve its appearance or increase the clickable area;

 - Illustrative of adjacent text but not contributing information (“eye-candy”);